Share Via

 - Go back and update policies as devices and requirements evolve

-Because RADIUS in this model is tied to traditional NAC appliances, they often end up being used to solve every single use case — from corporate user authentication, to IoT policy handling, and guest onboarding.
+Because RADIUS in this model is often tied to traditional NAC appliances, they end up being used to solve every single use case — from corporate user authentication, to IoT policy handling, and guest onboarding.
 This amounts to a lot of complexity as everything sits on one solution and interface that many in IT find cumbersome to operate.

-How Nile Simplifies the Equation
+Nile Simplifies the Equation

-Introducing the New Nile RADIUS Service
+Introducing the Nile RADIUS Service

 With Nile, you get a very scalable authentication service that’s easy to set up, and operate, without added-on appliances.
 You still own certificate provisioning, supplicant configuration, and CA operations as those remain important, organization-specific steps.
 But we take on the rest: